VinciCasa extraction today Monday 14 November 2022: winning numbers

 VinciCasa extraction today Monday 14 November 2022.
 The winning numbers | Superenalotto

-This evening, Monday 14 November 2022at 20 the extraction of the game takes place VinciCasa, contest that allows you to win a real house by guessing 5 numbers out of 40.
-That’s right: if you win, most of the amount must be invested in one or more properties.
-But what are the winning numbers of today’s draw?
+This evening, Monday 14 November 2022the draw of the game takes place at 20 VinciCasa, contest that allows you to win a real house by guessing 5 numbers out of 40.
+Exactly: in case of victory, most of the amount must be invested in one or more properties.
+But what are the winning numbers in today’s draw?
 Here are today’s winning numbers, Monday 14 November 2022at 20 (update continuously to read the updates):

 WINNING NUMBERS